Why should I take this course?

 What work will I be able to carry out after completing this course?

 After completing this course, you will be able to safely carry out the periodic inspection and testing of an electrical installation.
-You may also be eligible to join a government approved Part P Scheme, depending on your prior experience, which will allow you to sign off your own notifiable work.
-This information is accurate up to the 31/08/2021.
+You may also be eligible to join a government approved Part P Scheme, depending on your prior experience and other qualifications, which will allow you to sign off your own notifiable work.

 Why have you introduced this course?